Resources

 What were the main options considered for replacing CalTime?

-Selected Option: Implementing TRS (a UC system hosted by UCI) for the majority of campus employees (88%) and a secondary solution for specific groups like Housing and Dining, Police, and Skilled Crafts workers.
+Selected Option: Implementing Time Reporting System (TRS) (a UC system hosted by UCI) for the majority of campus employees (92%) and CalKronos, a secondary solution, for specific groups like Housing and Dining, Police, and Skilled Crafts and Service workers (8%).

 What are the goals of the new timekeeping system?